analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 For our example, I will be selecting the **Salesrep Name** field from the **Curr AD Salesrep** mapping.

 You might think you are done, but not yet.
 Notice that each of the Rep fields are *multivalued*, this is similar to what you saw with the Amount fields.
 We had to normalize them.
-Is most cases, where you have fields from the same mapping (amt fields and rep fields) that are multivalued, you can just include them all in a single normalize step.
+Is most cases where you have fields from the same mapping (amt fields and rep fields) that are multivalued, you can just include them all in a single normalize step.

 **BUT Not here!**